 Presenting the idea of launching a new single moms’ support group in your church can be quite intimidating, especially if you are not on staff.
 The Life of a Single Mom Ministries has done more than seven years of research on effective single moms’ program in churches.
 Here are a few tips to presenting the idea to your pastor:

 3. Speak from a place of hope, not accusation.
-Far too often, single moms who have a great desire to minister to other single moms speak about church leadership from a place of judgement or hurt versus hope and encouragement.
+Far too often, single moms who have a great desire to minister to other single moms and launch a single moms’ ministry, event, or support group speak about church leadership from a place of judgment or hurt versus hope and encouragement.
 For example, it is better to avoid such statements as, “When I was going through my divorce, I really didn’t feel like you guys were there for me.
 That’s why I want to start this ministry.”
 It is far better to say, “During my divorce, church was vital to my healing.
 I think there are many other single moms who could benefit from having a place to connect.”

 6. Accept that you may not be the best leader of the group.
 This is a hard one.
 You may be passionate about your own journey and how hard it was and how God walked you through it, but be prayerful about who God wants to lead the ministry.
 It may very well be you, but it may not.
 It may be that the pastors love the idea of launching a program, but are hesitant to put you in charge, because you haven’t established trust with your leadership team, yet.
 Or maybe they simply don’t know enough about you, yet.
 Keep focused on the main thing, which is ministering to single moms, and accept that your time will come, if God wants you in that position.